sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 variable is somewhat skewed (0.780 / 0.183 = 4.262).

 The final measure that is sometimes referred to, though very rarely in practice, is the **kurtosis** of a data set.
-Put simply, kurtosis is a measure of how thin or fat the tails of a distribution are, as illustrated in :numref:`fig-kurtosis`.
+Put simply, kurtosit is a measure of how thin or fat the tails of a distribution are, as illustrated in :numref:`fig-kurtosis`.
-By convention, we say that the “normal curve” (black lines) has zero kurtosis, and the degree of kurtosis is assessed relative to this curve.
+By convention, we say that the “normal curve” (black lines) has zero kurtosis, and the degree of kurtosit is assessed relative to this curve.

 .. ----------------------------------------------------------------------------